 - Cheshire Academy recognizes that all students learn differently.
 Through our optional Roxbury Academic Support Program, our trained learning specialists create proactive, independent, competent learners by fostering tools and strategies to meet the rigors of a college preparatory environment and beyond.
 This proven approach yields thriving students who take responsibility for their academic success.

 - LD types supported: Mild Learning Differences

-- School accreditations: New England Association of Schools and Colleges, National Association of Independent Schools, The Association of Boarding Schools, Connecticut Association of Independet Schools
+- Cheshire Academy accreditations: New England Association of Schools and Colleges, National Association of Independent Schools, The Association of Boarding Schools, Connecticut Association of Independet Schools

 - School Location Miles Grades Students